 GA4 has removed bounce rate as a metric from the interface and replaced it with Engaged Sessions.
-Engaged Sessions offer a deeper insight into how visitors interact with your content, giving a more nuanced understanding of their behaviors.
+Engaged Sessions offer a deeper insight into how visitors interact with the content, giving a more nuanced understanding of their behaviors.

 The number of sessions that lasted longer than 10 seconds had a conversion event or had 2 or more page or screen views.

 It is possible to extend engaged sessions from 10 seconds to 60 seconds.